udamir/api-smart-diff/README.md

 ## Features
 - Generate diff for supported specifications
+- Generate merged spec with changes in metadata
 - Classify all changes as breaking, non-breaking, annotation
 - Supports custom classification rules
 - Resolves all $ref pointers, including external